BrunoTeixeira1996/extract-hamster/README.md

 # extract-hamster

-extract hamster is a tool to easily extract daily status in gnome hamster.
+extract hamster is a tool to easily extract daily status in gnome hamster to a csv format so it's easier to use this information into a sheet.

-## Todo

-- Output more information from gdbus
-- Copy output to clipboard so it's easier to upload in excel